linli2492/DataAnalyticsAndVisualization/QuantitativeAnalysisAndVisualization/MarketProfileVolumeProfile/README.md

 - **Enhanced Value Area Identification:** Market Profile can validate value areas identified in the Volume Profile by confirming whether the market spent significant time at these levels.
 - **Structural Integrity of Price Levels:** Market Profile offers structural insights that reveal the strength or weakness of highs and lows.
 For example:
   - **Strong Highs/Lows:** Represented by single prints, indicating sharp reversals with limited trading activity at the extremes.
 A strong high or low suggests a firm rejection by the market, often marking a boundary where buyers or sellers stepped in forcefully.
 In the [**Market Profile for GC 12-24 on November 11th**](https://github.com/linli2492/ProjectsPortfolio/tree/main/QuantitativeAnalysisAndVisualization/MarketProfileVolumeProfile/images/MarketProfileTPO.png), we see single prints from 'C' at 2650.3 to 2652.7 and from 'AO' at 2716.3 to 2718.2, indicating firm rejection of these price levels.
-  - **Poor Highs/Lows**:Indicated by multiple prints at the extremes, showing that price lingered at these levels without making a decisive move.
-Poor highs or lows signal a lack of conviction from market participants, leaving these levels vulnerable to retests or breakouts.
-In the [**Market Profile for CL 11-24 (Light Crude Futures expiring November) on October 14th**](https://github.com/linli2492/ProjectsPortfolio/tree/main/QuantitativeAnalysisAndVisualization/MarketProfileVolumeProfile/images/MarketProfileTPOCL11-24.png), we can see an example of a Poor High where there are multiple prints at 74.83 and 74.82 REPHRASE IF NECESSARY, ALSO ADDING WHAT IT SUGGESTS
+  - **Poor Highs/Lows**: Indicated by multiple letters or trading intervals at the extreme highs or lows, showing that price lingered at these levels without making a decisive move.
+Poor highs or lows signal a lack of conviction from market participants, leaving these levels vulnerable to retests or potential breakouts.
+In the [**Market Profile for CL 11-24 (Light Crude Futures expiring November) on October 14th**](https://github.com/linli2492/ProjectsPortfolio/tree/main/QuantitativeAnalysisAndVisualization/MarketProfileVolumeProfile/images/MarketProfileTPOCL11-24.png), the Poor High has multiple prints at 74.83 and 74.82, suggesting possible retests in the future.
-  - **Weak Highs/Lows**: Weak highs or lows can sometimes appear at technical levels (e.g., previous day’s high, a round number).
-They can exhibit single prints, but they are often driven by technical levels rather than by strong fundamental interest, making them susceptible to retests.
+  - **Weak Highs/Lows**: Weak highs or lows are often triggered by technical levels, such as a previous day’s high, a round number, or a prior low.
+While they can exhibit single prints, these levels are frequently driven by technical triggers like stop orders rather than fundamental buying or selling interest, making them susceptible to retests.

-A Market Profile can also be visualized as a bar chart *as per the below*, providing a compact summary of trading activity.
-This format allows traders to quickly view key information without extensive scrolling, which is particularly helpful when the price range is broad and multiple price levels need to be represented efficiently
+A Market Profile can also be visualized as a bar chart, providing a compact summary of trading activity.
+This format allows traders to quickly view key information without extensive scrolling, which is particularly helpful when the price range is broad, and multiple price levels need to be represented efficiently. [*see below*]

 <p align="center">
   <img src="/QuantitativeAnalysisAndVisualization/MarketProfileVolumeProfile/images/MarketProfile.png" alt="Market Profile Graph">
 </p>